-Located in the south of Thailand, Phuket is the largest island in Thailand and as a result millions of travellers flock to its shores each year.
-With such a busy crowd, it can be hard to immerse yourself in Thai culture or enjoy the surroundings quite as much as you would if it wasn’t so busy.
-That said, all hope is not lost.
-There are a few things you can do to escape the tourist crowds in Phuket.
+Phuket is the largest island in Thailand, and as a result, millions of travellers flock to its shores every year.
+As a result, it can be hard to immerse yourself in Thai culture or enjoy the landscapes as much as you would if it weren’t so busy.
+However, hope is not lost.
+Here are a few ways to escape the tourist crowds in Phuket – thank us later.

-Patong is a popular area to stay in Phuket, and Patong beach is the most popular beach – but that’s purely down to convenience, rather than beauty.
-It can be hard to find a decent spot to rest on Patong beach, and even harder to enjoy your surrounding with the constant blaring of music and watersport activities going on in the background.
-Well, you’ll be relieved to know that there are far more beautiful and much quieter beaches to enjoy in Phuket.
+Patong is a popular area in which to stay when visiting Phuket, and Patong Beach is the most popular beach.
+However, that’s purely down to convenience, rather than beauty.
+It can be hard to find a decent spot to rest here, and even harder to enjoy your time with the constant blaring of music and water sports.
+You’ll be relieved to know there are far more beautiful (and quieter) beaches nearby.

-Arguably the most beautiful and most peaceful beach in Phuket is Freedom beach.
-Despite not being too far from Patong beach, the difficulty in accessing it on foot and steep longtail boat price for a 10-minute journey means few make the effort to visit – though those who do certainly don’t regret it.
-It’s a beautiful bay of white sand and turquoise water, set against a backdrop of lush green forest, and looks every bit the postcard beach that may have inspired you to travel to Thailand in the first place.
+Arguably the most beautiful and most peaceful beach in Phuket is Freedom Beach.
+Though not too far from Patong Beach, the difficulty in accessing it on foot and steep longtail boat price for a 10-minute journey mean few make the effort to visit – those who do, certainly don’t regret it.
+It’s a beautiful bay of white sand and turquoise water, set against a backdrop of lush green forest.

-With plenty of dive shops to choose from, Phuket is a great place to get diving certified, and truly get away from the tourist crowds.
-Nothing says peace and solitude like entering another kingdom several feet below the waves, and marvelling in a world that isn’t your own.
-With sharks, coral and turtles to see and not a crying baby in sight, there are plenty of great dive spots in and around Phuket just waiting to be explored.
+With plenty of dive shops, Phuket is a great place to get certified – and to get far away from the crowds.
+Nothing says peace like entering another kingdom several feet below the surface, all while marvelling at a world unlike your own.
+With sharks, coral and turtles to see – and not a screaming child in sight – there are plenty of great dive spots in and around Phuket just waiting to be explored.